Anatomy of a Cosmos SDK Application

 legacyAminocodec.
 Some parts of the Cosmos SDK have not been migrated to use the

 appCodecabove, and are still hardcoded to use Amino.
-Other parts explicity use Amino for backwards compatibility.
+Other parts explicitly use Amino for backwards compatibility.
 For these reasons, the application still holds a reference to the legacy Amino codec.
 Please note that the Amino codec will be removed from the SDK in the upcoming releases.

 - A reference to a module manager and a basic module manager.
-The module manager is an object that contains a list of the application's module.
+The module manager is an object that contains a list of the application's modules.
 It facilitates operations related to these modules, like registering their

 Msgservice and gRPC

 Queryservice, or setting the order of execution between modules for various functions like